santiagonars/pytorch-hackathon/README.md

 #### Main Use Cases
 - Use Case #1: Hashtag generator (Using a panoptic segmentation model)
-- Use Case #2 (COMING SOON):  Generate new image from user labels (Using layer based sequencing image generator with GANs with the labels/masks created by the panoptic segmentation model)
+- Use Case #2 (Unreleased in production): Generate new image from user labels (Using layer based sequencing image generator with GANs with the labels/masks created by the panoptic segmentation model)

 #### Use Case Diagram (VERSION 2 *NOTE: areas highlighted in red were not released in production)